diocomweb/website/docs/programs/ambassador_registration_program.md

 | USA - Mountain | QWSPJXPNKKCEXAYGXOUO |
 | USA - PNW and Pacific | YUJMMLSEAUWFXNJLDPNQ |

-## Goals
+## Key Actions

-To grow the supply of, and demand for, bandwidth on the Diode Network.
+We want everyone to tell others : 1) How Diode is the best tool for private and secure communications 2) You can earn rewards by joining the Diode referral program!

 ## Rewards

-Everyone participating in the referral program will also be eligible for reward programs, such as the [Bandwidth Growth Program](/docs/programs/bandwidth_growth_program.html), other programs, and airdrops.
+Everyone participating in the referral program will also be eligible for [reward programs](https://docsend.com/view/59p6h6sqhap7f264), such as the [Bandwidth Growth Program](/docs/programs/bandwidth_growth_program.html), other programs, and airdrops.

 ## Governance